praj-bellakka/tp/docs/UserGuide.md

 > **⚠️ Notes about meal plans**
 >
 > 1. Meal plans are still a work in progress!
 FitNUS will add the ability to delete meal plans in a future update.
 For now, meal plans are permanent once added and thus, cannot be deleted.
-> 2. Meal plans do not affect the actual food databases!
-Adding meal plans which contain a deleted food item will still add the food to the entry database.
-However, don't worry, the food will not be added to your food database!
+> 2. Meal plans are not affected by the food database!
+Adding meal plans which
+     contain a food item that was deleted from the food database will still add the food to the entry database.
+Do note that doing so will not add the food to the food database again!

 <p>&nbsp;</p>